romanospapanikolaou/angular-weather-app/README.md

 ## Usage

 - Enter the name of the city you want to check the weather for in the search bar and press Enter.
+- Press the location button to view the weather in your location.
 - View the current weather conditions on the main page.
 - Enjoy a responsive design that adapts to different screen sizes.